Clear bags only will be permitted at athletic events

 • The district has a tip line to report threats, crimes, weapons, bullying, and other concerns both inside and outside the classroom.
 Call, text or email: (803) 363-5172, [email protected].

-Everyone plays a role in safety, and we appreciate your continued support as we further strengthen security measures in place throughout the district.
+Everyone plays a role in safety, and we appreciate your continued support as we further strengthen security measures already in place throughout the district.
 If you have any questions, please talk with a school or district administrator.

 FAQs About Metal Detectors